contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 The congregation sings a sacrament hymn while the bread is being broken.
 Vocal solos or instrumental music should not replace this hymn.
 No music should be played during the passing of the sacrament or immediately after.

-If members have gluten intolerance, they discuss with a member of the bishopric what adaptations to make for the sacrament.
-Members may provide allergen-free bread or another broken bread-like substitute in a sealed plastic bag or cup.
+If members have food allergies or gluten intolerance, they discuss with a member of the bishopric what adaptations to make for the sacrament.
+As needed, the bishopric may modify the procedure for administering the sacrament to them.

+Generally, bread must be broken as part of the sacrament ordinance.
+However, to ensure the health and safety of a particular member, that member may provide allergen-free bread or another broken bread-like substitute in a sealed plastic bag or cup.
 They give this to a priesthood holder to place on a separate tray.
 The bishopric helps those who pass the sacrament know which members to whom the allergen-free item should be passed.

-The bishopric may modify the procedure as necessary.
+See [disability.ChurchofJesusChrist.org] for guidelines about food allergies.

 Although the sacrament is for members of the Church, nothing should be done to prevent others from partaking of it.